A Three-Stage Offline SDRE-Based Control Framework for Human Motion Reproduction on a Suspended Bipedal Robot: Dynamic Modeling

-To describe the dynamic model of the bipedal robot, \(P_1\) and \(P_2\) denote the joints, and \(P_{c1}\) and \(P_{c2}\) denote the centers of mass of the thigh and lower leg, respectively.
-The variables \(l_1\) and \(l_2\) represent the lengths of the thigh and lower leg.
-Masses of the servo motors are represented by \(m_1\) and \(m_2\), while \(m_{c1}\) and \(m_{c2}\) represent the masses of the thigh and lower leg.
+The simplified model of our suspended bipedal robot is introduced below.
+Let \(P_1\), \(P_2\) denote the hip, knee joints, respectively.
+Let \(l_1\) and \(l_2\) represent the lengths of the thigh and calf \(P_{c1}\) and let \(P_{c2}\) denote the centers of mass of the thigh and calf which have corresponding masses \(m_{c1}\) and \(m_{c2}\), respectively.
+Finally, let \(m_1\) and \(m_2\) represent the masses of the servomotors at the hip and knee, respectively.
+Let \(\theta_1, \theta_2\) denote the angles of the thigh and calf with respect to the vertical (perpendicular to the ground) and \(\tau_1, \tau_2\) denote the torques generated by the servomotors at the hip and knee, respectively.
+For clarity, these notations are listed in Table~\ref{tab:table1}.

-In the model, we define the angles of the hip and knee as \(\theta_1, \theta_2\) , corresponding servo motor torques are \(\tau_1, \tau_2\).
-According to the Euler-Lagrange equation: